 We constantly improve our curriculum based on new trends, changing needs of the tech industry, and feedback from our students and alumni.

-Our remote coding bootcamp curriculum includes live pair programming to get you as close to a working environment as possible.
+Our online bootcamp curriculum includes live pair programming to get you as close to a working environment as possible.

 During the second half of the course, students use their skills to design and build fully functional apps from scratch.
 The schedule during this period is more open-ended, but equally intense.